guppybot/tools/README.md

 1. Edit `/etc/guppybot/api` with your API authentication details (API ID + secret token).
 2. Next, run `guppyctl auth` to authenticate with the guppybot.org API server.
-3. Finally, run `guppyctl register-machine` to register your local machine as an automated worker for running tasks.
+3. Finally, run `guppyctl register` to register your local machine as an automated worker for running tasks.

 ## Optional configuration